-If you have read this blog long enough, you know that I am a supporter of pasture raised animal products.
+If you have read this blog long enough, you know that I am a supporter of pasture raised animal products if possible.
 Animals raised on pasture, as opposed to in confined factory farming, is better for the animal, better for the land, and better for the consumer.
 They have higher levels of omega-3s, CLA, vitamin E, and beta carotene.
-I won’t elaborate on all of the benefits; that’s for another post.
+I won't elaborate on all of the benefits; that's for another post.
 Long story short, I choose to use my dollars to support farms that humanely raise animals, feed them a diet in which they were designed to eat, and allow them to live in an environment in which they were designed to live.

 My next stop was the farmer's market.
 Surely they would have better prices!
 They did in fact have better prices than the big box stores, but still nothing comparable to what I was used to paying.
 Our family puts our food budget at a pretty high priority over most things, and I know that real food comes with a cost, but even still, buying individual cuts was breaking us.

 HALLELUIAH!
 We found a winner!
 I could finally enjoy my quality beef and still stay in budget!

 We ended up purchasing a quarter of a cow from a wonderful farmer, and our freezer soon became fully stocked for a fraction of the cost of the supermarket.
 Hooray!

 - You get to know your farmer and their practices: There's no guessing about your beef or worrying about misleading labels.
 You can visit the farm personally, talk to the farmer himself, and know exactly what you're getting.

 - Cheaper cost: I can find bulk grass-fed beef in my area for about $4-5/lb.
 That is for steaks, roasts, and everything!
 You can't even find conventional steak for that price in the supermarket.
 It's like getting t-bone steaks for a ground beef price.
 Yes, please!